 These “bonus points” for exercising are certainly a welcome addition in the lives of many--especially in the many lives of people recovering from addiction, experiencing depression, or other mental health concerns.

-As someone who has a little over 2 ½ years of sobriety, it’s definitely been interesting to see how my relationship with fitness has evolved over this time period as well as the way it has positively impacted my life in areas other than physical strength.
+As someone who has a few years of sobriety, it’s definitely been interesting to see how my relationship with fitness has evolved over this time period as well as the way it has positively impacted my life in areas other than physical strength.

 I certainly don’t speak for everyone recovering from addiction who uses fitness as a positive tool, but here are some of the most noticeable ways that I’ve found working out in sobriety to be an asset in my recovery (aside from those lovely neurochemicals helping to heal my brain):

 What does exercise do for people in recovery?